ecs-hk/misc-linux-notes/sub/ssh.md

 ```

 [^ssh_key_passphrase_note]:
-    For SSH keys that are created with a FIDO authenticator, a key passphrase may not be very useful.
+    For SSH keys that are created with a FIDO authenticator, a passphrase may not be very useful.
 Instead, private key access can be managed using the physical device (with either touch or a PIN).

 [^yubi_example]:
     FIDO example with resident credentials derived from [Yubikey article](https://developers.yubico.com/SSH/Securing_SSH_with_FIDO2.html).